 Victoria Marie Lowery was born to Elmer and Sandi Deitering in Dayton, Ohio.
-They moved to Piqua, Ohio before her junior high years where her father built his wife’s dream home on their 55 acre farm.
+They moved to Piqua, Ohio before her junior high years.
+This is where her father built his wife’s dream home on their 55 acre farm.
 Victoria was their youngest child at the time with one older brother.
 Within two years, the family adopted her younger brother and sister.

-With Elmer being a devout Catholic, the children were raised in parochial schools.
+With Elmer and Sandi being devout Catholics, the children were raised in parochial schools.
 Elmer would have chosen life as a priest had it not been for his strong desire to have a family.
 Victoria was raised with these primary values of faith and family first.

 She attended modeling school at age 15 which culminated in large job offers and a proposed agency sponsored trip to auditions in New York.
 As a minor, parental consent was required.
 Her parents turned the offers down believing the entertainment industry is a “dirty business.”